nytimes/httptest/README.md

 ### Environment variable substitution

 This program supports variable substitution from environment variables in YAML files.
-This is useful for handling secrets ot sending dynamic values.
+This is useful for handling secrets or dynamic values.
 Example:

 ```yaml
 tests: